Saturday, May 13, 2023

 Salt

-Fresh basil (If you don't have fresh basil, do not substitute dried; just skip it.)
+Fresh basil (If you don’t have fresh basil, just leave it out—don’t substitute dried)

-Cover the bottom of a sauté pan with 1 cm of olive oil, and warm over a medium/high flame.
-Once the oil is quite hot, add a single layer of eggplant, and cook until tender and golden, then remove with a slotted spoon onto a plate.
-(Because I use such a small eggplant, it all fits in a 3-quart sauté pan.
-If all your eggplant isn’t cooked, continue cooking the eggplant in batches until it is all done.)
+Cover the bottom of a sauté pan with 1/4 inch of olive oil and warm over a medium-high flame.
+Once the oil is quite hot, add a single layer of eggplant and cook until tender and golden, then remove with a slotted spoon onto a plate.
+If all your eggplant doesn’t fit in your pan, cook it in batches.

-You should still have some olive oil in the pan; if not, add some more.
-You want about 4 tablespoons.
-Once the olive oil has cooled a little, add the garlic and cook until lightly gold and fragrant – do not let it burn, or it will be bitter.
+When the eggplant is done, you should still have some olive oil in the pan; if not, add some more.
+You want about 4 tablespoons of oil in the pan before adding the garlic.
+Once the olive oil has cooled a little, add the garlic and cook until lightly gold and fragrant—do not let it burn, or it will be bitter.

 Add the tomatoes and cook, stirring often and pressing gently with the back of a wooden spoon, until thick and saucy but not dry.
 Add salt to taste.
-Add the eggplant cubes to the tomatoes, cook for another minute or so, then pull from the heat, and STILL OFF THE HEAT add a handful of fresh torn basil leaves.
-Do not substitute dried basil.
-If you don't have fresh, leave it out.
+Add the eggplant cubes to the tomatoes, cook for another minute or so, then pull from the heat—and still off the heat, stir in a handful of fresh torn basil leaves.

 Thursday, May 11, 2023